dhellmann/pymotw/PyMOTW/calendar/index.rst

-If you want to format the output yourself for some reason (such as including links in HTML output), you will find the day_name, day_abbr, month_name, and month_abbr module attributtes useful.
+If you want to format the output yourself for some reason (such as including links in HTML output), you will find the day_name, day_abbr, month_name, and month_abbr module attributes useful.
 They are automatically configured correctly for the current locale.

 Calculation Examples